-The United MileagePlus® Club Card is United’s premium co-branded credit card, and it recently started offering a generous sign-up bonus.
-Historically the card doesn’t have any sign-up bonus given how rich the benefits are, though they recently added some.
-In this post I wanted to look at eight reasons United flyers should consider picking up this $450 annual fee card:
+The United MileagePlus® Club Card is United’s premium co-branded credit card, and is an excellent option for anyone who travels on United with some frequency.
+There are quite a few rich benefits, so in this post I wanted to look at some of the reasons United flyers should consider picking up this $450 annual fee card:

 United Club & Star Alliance lounge access